 Global Investment Strategy (“GIS”) is a division of Wells Fargo Investment Institute, Inc. (“WFII”).
-WFII is a registered investment adviser and wholly-owned subsidiary of Wells Fargo & Company.
+WFII is a registered investment adviser and wholly owned subsidiary of Wells Fargo Bank, N.A., a bank affiliate of Wells Fargo & Company.

 The information in this report was prepared by the GIS division of WFII.
 Opinions represent GIS’ opinion as of the date of this report and are for general informational purposes only and are not intended to predict or guarantee the future performance of any individual security, market sector or the markets generally.
 GIS does not undertake to advise you of any change in its opinions or the information contained in this report.
 Wells Fargo & Company affiliates may issue reports or have opinions that are inconsistent with, and reach different conclusions from, this report.